zzzprojects/docs/entityframework.net/pages/saving-data/improve-ef-insert-performance.md

 ### Alternative to BulkInsert

-There are some free third-party libraries alternative to Entity Framework Extensions, they are not hard to find, but we don't recommend them since they work with the simple scenario but fail at supporting complex type, inheritance, and association.
+There are some free third-party libraries that are alternatives to Entity Framework Extensions, they are not hard to find, but we don't recommend them since they work with the simple scenario but fail at supporting complex types, inheritance, and association.

 ### SqlBulkCopy